 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-Most states provide a form the retailer fills out and provides to the vendor, however Mississippi does not have a form.
+Most states provide a form the retailer fills out and provides to the vendor, however, Mississippi does not have a form.
 Instead, the state only requires the retailer to provide their Sales Tax Permit Number to the vendor.

 What steps should a business take to accept an order for resale?

-When a business receives an order for resale be made tax-free, it is the seller’s responsibility to follow a few steps and verify the buyer’s information.
+When a business receives an order for resale to be made tax-free, it is the seller’s responsibility to follow a few steps and verify the buyer’s information.

 - Verify the purchaser’s Sales Tax Permit is valid and active by visiting the Mississippi Taxpayer Access Point and click on “Verify a Permit Number”.

 - Sellers have some responsibility for considering whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.
-Also, if the seller willingly sells merchandise tax-free and they know the buyer isn’t purchasing merchandise to resell, the seller may be liable for paying the sales taxes.
+Also, if the seller willingly sells merchandise tax-free and knows the buyer isn’t purchasing merchandise to resell, the seller may be liable for paying the sales taxes.